What's Going On (album): Release and promotion

 Released on May 21, 1971, What's Going On shipped gold upon its release and became Gaye's first Top 10 entry on the Billboard Top LPs, peaking at number six.
 It stayed on the chart over a year, selling some two million copies within twelve months.
 It was Motown's (and Gaye's) best-selling album to that date – until he released Let's Get It On in 1973.
 It also became Gaye's second number-one album on Billboards Soul LPs chart, where it stayed for nine weeks, remaining on the Billboard Soul LPs chart for 58 weeks throughout 1971 and 1972.
 The title track, which had been released in January 1971 as the lead single to promote the album, sold more than 200,000 copies within its first week and 2.5 million by the end of the year.
 It hit number 1 in Record World, number 2 on the Billboard Hot 100 (behind Three Dog Night's "Joy to the World"), number 1 on the Cash Box Top 100, and held the pole position on Billboard's Soul Singles chart five weeks running.

 The follow-up single, "Mercy Mercy Me (The Ecology)", peaked at number-four on the Hot 100, and also went number-one on the R&B chart.
 The third, and final, single, "Inner City Blues (Make Me Wanna Holler)", peaked at number-nine on the Hot 100, while also rising to number-one on the R&B chart, thus making Gaye the first male solo artist to place three top ten singles on the Hot 100 off one album, as well as the first artist to place three singles at number one on any Billboard chart (in this case, R&B), off one single album.
 The album had a modest commercial reception in countries such as Canada and the United Kingdom; "Save the Children" reached number 41 on the latter country's singles chart, while the album, 25 years after its original release, reached number 56.
 In 1984, the album re-entered the Billboard 200 following Gaye's untimely death.
 In 1994, the album was certified gold by the Recording Industry Association of America in the United States for sales of half a million copies after it was issued on CD.
 It was certified platinum by the British Phonographic Industry for shipments of 300,000 albums.
+This disc has sold over 1.7 million U. S. copies since SoundScan was activated in 1991.

 Six months after the release of What's Going On, Sly and the Family Stone released There's a Riot Goin' On (1971), titled in response to Gaye's album.